draber/dom-node/README.md

 ```

 ##### `classNames`
-An array of class names that will be added to `element.classList`. `attributes.className` or `attributes.class` are also supported.
+An array of class names that will be added to `element.classList`. `attributes.className` or `attributes.class` are also supported. `classNames` and `attributes.className` or `attributes.class` will both be applied.

 ##### `isSvg`
 This needs to be set to `true` for all SVG elements (`svg`, `path`, `circle`, etc.).